 I have always thought of the power of focus but I must say I never thought of it in this manner.

 We all usually think one of the hardest things to do in this world is to focus but this is not true.
-It’s actually the simplest thing to do because it’s a habit that can be practised every day.
+It’s actually the simplest thing to do because it’s a habit that can be practiced every day.

 Dandapani talked about this in his TEDx video – Unwavering focus